niltwill/vc-updatedscm/README.md

 - Corrected raeg caps for wheelies / stoppies????
 - Fixed up the hidden package reward names so they're coloured like the outfit delivery messages????
 [*] Cheetah, Infernus, Stretch and Banshee no longer disappears in "The Party".???????

 [*] GDA and GDB appear as the security now (so one can give a different texture to GDB) [*] In 'Hog Tied' mission, the shark gang members no longer fade away like ghosts.
-[*] In 'Hog Tied', Tommy no longer gets stuck when leaving the bike at the mission's end.
 [*] Added MC Tommy outfit (available after completing 'Hog Tied' mission).
 [*] Drug dealer in Love Juice changed to BMYCR from BMYBB????
 [*] You can no longer block the courier's path with a car in "Mall Shootout" (at the exit).
-[*] Fixed the cellphone-weapon selecting glitch (prevents Tommy from glitching weapons in place of phone etc.)

 [*] Mesa Grande in Fort Baxter Air Base (like on VCS, spawns after mission "The Fastest Boat") revisit pls logic [*] Stretch in front of hotel in Washington Beach near the Pay 'n' Spray by Apartment 3C

-* Several various bugfixes in sh*t (structure errors, but now also shuffles between ALL random dialogues)
 * Fixed monologues after KENT1, after Avery's business advice call
 * Fixed monologue in BARON5 - now plays only after the mission is passed
 * Fixed monologues in ROCKB1, COUNT1, CAP_1 - their behaviour now matches stock post-cutscene monologues